Aloiampelos tenuior (Haw.) Klopper & Gideon F.Sm.

 Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
 The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.

 Climbing Aloes require a sunny, well-drained position and are particularly suitable for rockeries.
 The taller, climbing species are commonly planted along fences and boundaries where they grow up through the surrounding foliage.
-The lower, rambling species however, are better suited for rockeries, slopes or terraces, which they will naturally cascade down over.… – See more at: How to Grow and Care for Climbing Aloes
+However, the lower, rambling species are better suited for rockeries, slopes, or terraces, which they will naturally cascade down over.
+See more at How to Grow and Care for Climbing Aloes.

 - Back to genus Aloiampelos

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus